malithjkd/AI_ML/Physical_activity_monitoring/readme.md

 ```

 ---
 Document the dataset source and usage in this file.
-Place your dataset in the `data/` folder and follow the recommended project structure for best practices.
+Data source for the project is located in outside the vertion tracked AI_ML folder.